 R v Paul Bottomly – Minshull St Crown Court – Trading Standards prosecution.
 Fraud, relating to the supply of kitchens.

 R v Harpal Singh – Stafford – Represented company director.
 Offences under the Insolvency Act 1986 and Companies Act 2006.
 Alleged dishonesty relating to company accounts.

 R v Christopher Fletcher – Nottingham Crown Court.
 Led by Simon Csoka QC – Large scale conspiracies relating to the supply of class A drugs and laundering of the proceeds.

 R v John Hargreaves – Caernarfon Crown Court – Trading standards prosecution for fraud/ regulatory offences.

 R v Ahmet Melin – Wood Green Crown Court.
 This case was the first prosecution of its kind.
 It involved the Laundering of the Proceeds of an illegal Poker Club.

-R v Maqsood Ahmed, Luton Crown Court - Operation Movement.
-Led junior in conspiracy to steel and money laundering.
+R v Maqsood Ahmed – Luton Crown Court - Operation Movement.
+Led junior in conspiracy to steal and money laundering.
 14 handed case, split into several lengthy trials.
 Involved the theft of high performance vehicles and their onward shipment to Africa.
 Described by the sentencing Judge as the largest case of its kind ever in the UK.
 The prosecution sought a confiscation order in excess of £2m.
 An order of £1,500 was negotiated.

 R v Samani and Others – Leicester Crown Court – Conspiracy to convert criminal property.
 Successfully defended Company Director who was the only one of 6 defendants to be cleared of all charges.
 Paperless trial.